 Glamp under the stars at Wilpena Pound Resort in the Flinders Ranges.

-Descend deep underground into a luxury labyrinth at The Lookout Cave Underground Motel in Coober Pedy.
-Sleeping below the earth’s surface is a completely unique experience and at 25 metres below land, rooms at this outback motel are well and truly out of sight.
+Descend deep underground into a luxury labyrinth at The Desert Cave Hotel in Coober Pedy.
+Sleeping below the earth’s surface is a completely unique experience and at 25 metres below land, rooms at this outback hotel are well and truly out of sight.

 Each room is carved out of the earth, with beautiful naturally-textured sandstone walls.
-Amenities are what you’d expect from a quality hotel with standard rooms, superior rooms, family rooms and apartments on-offer, as well as the charming budget dugout and miners dugout.
+Amenities are what you’d expect from a quality hotel with standard rooms, superior rooms, family rooms and apartments on-offer, as well as a pool, spa and fine dining restaurant.

-Spend the night 25 metres underground at The Lookout Cave Underground Motel in Coober Pedy.
+Spend the night underground at The Desert Cave Hotel in Coober Pedy.

 The Arches of Allendale, Limestone Coast